edison369/cfs_imu_app/README.md

-# Core Flight System : Framework : App : Altitude Control
+# Core Flight System : Framework : App : Inertial Control

-A cFS app for RTEMS Beaglebone Black that does altitude control, this is not portable.
+A cFS app for RTEMS Beaglebone Black that does inertial control using the MPU6050 sensor, this is not portable.